rytswd/comvent/README.md

 You can add a simple automation to monitor abusive comments.

-Using [github-script](https://github.com/actions/github-script), we can remove such comment, while leaving a comment about the deletion.
+Using [github-script](https://github.com/actions/github-script), you can automatically remove such comment when Comvent finds one, while leaving a comment about the deletion.

 > `.github/workflows/abuse-monitor.yaml`